Code-Institute-Submissions/IFDMSP-A/README.md

 ![Mockup1-6](support/Mockup1-6.png)
 ![Mockup1-7](support/Mockup1-7.png)

->## Note: * The "Winner page" was modified during coding, as I felt it would be better to present all the three statistics on one page, allowing the player to scroll up and down reviewing the changes after implementation their election strategy.
+>## Note: * The look of the "Winners page" was modified during coding, as I felt it would be better to present all the three statistics on one page, allowing the player to scroll up and down reviewing the changes after implementation their election strategy.
+Hence I left things at the "Results Page".

 ># Surface